 What is a blood orange?

 So, what do blood oranges taste like?
 It's similar to a naval orange but a bit tarter and with complex berry undertones.
-Blood oranges have a sophisticated flavor which makes them a unique addition to desserts like my blood orange shortbread cookies, refreshing citrus beverages, and even as a garnish in a healthy kale salad.
+Blood oranges have a sophisticated flavor which makes them a unique addition to desserts like my blood orange shortbread cookies, refreshing citrus beverages, and even as a garnish in a Simple kale salad.

 Why you'll love it